Squirrely-Ducks/bangazon-api-sprint-1/README.md

 }
 ```
 * DELETE
-	* To delete a computer add the URL `computers/:id/delete`
+	* To delete a computer use the URL `computers/:id/delete`

 ### TRAINING PROGRAMS
 * GET all training programs:
-	* To get list of all training programs add the URL `/training_programs/`
+	* To get all training programs use the URL `/training_programs`
 * GET all training programs with enrolled employees:
-	* To get list of enrolled employess add the URL `/training_programs/employees`
+	* To get list of enrolled employees use the URL `/training_programs/employees`
-* GET single training program
+* GET single training program by training program ID
-	* To get one training program add the URL: `/training_programs/:id`
+	* To get a single training program use the URL: `/training_programs/:id`
-* GET one training program with enrolled employees:
+* GET single training program with enrolled employees by training program ID
-	* To get a single program's enrolled employees add the URL `/training_programs/program/:id`
+	* To get a single program with enrolled employees use the URL `/training_programs/program/:id`
 *If null is returned, program does not have enrolled employees.*
-*  GET one employee's training programs
+*  GET single employee's training programs by employee ID
-	* To get list of enrolled training programs by one employee add the URL `/training_programs/employee/:employee_id`
+	* To get the training programs in which a single employee has enrolled use the URL `/training_programs/employee/:employee_id`
 *If null is returned, employee has not enrolled in training programs.*

 * POST new training program
-	* To add a new program add the URL `/training_programs/new`
+	* To post a new program use the URL `/training_programs/new`
 	* Example keys:
 ```javascript
 {